Vertex algebras and quantum master equation: formalism and effective renormalization

 \begin{defn} A functional $I\in \OO(\E)$ is called \emph{local} if it can be expressed in terms of an integration of a Lagrangian density $\L$

 $\L$ can be viewed as a $\Dens(X)$-valued function on the jet bundle of $\E$.
 The subspace of local functionals of $\OO(\E)$ is denoted by $\Ol(\E)$.
 We also denote

 \end{defn}

 Let us assume we are in the situation of Example \ref{eg-heat-kernel}.
-Given $L>0$, we have a smoothly regularized BV kernel $K_L$ in terms of the heat kernel.
+Given $L>0$, we have a smooth regularized BV kernel $K_L$ in terms of the heat kernel.
 Let $P_\epsilon^L$ be the regularized propagator for $0<\epsilon<L<\infty$.

-Given any local functional $I\in \Ol^+(\E)$, we can find an $\epsilon$-dependent local functional $I^{CT}(\epsilon)\in \hbar \Ol(\E)[[\hbar]]$, such that the following limit exists
+Given any local functional $I\in \Ol^+(\E)[[\hbar]]$, we can find an $\epsilon$-dependent local functional $I^{CT}(\epsilon)\in \hbar \Ol(\E)[[\hbar]]$, such that the following limit exists

 Here $I^{CT}(\epsilon)$ has a singular dependence on $\epsilon$ when $\epsilon\to 0$, and this singularity exactly cancels those that come from the naive graph integral $W(P_\epsilon^L, I)$. $I^{CT}(\epsilon)$ is called the \emph{counter-term}, which plays an important role in the renormalization theory of quantum fields.
 For a proof of the existence of counter-terms in the current context, see for example \cite[Appendix 1]{Kevin-book}.